SeqOIA-IT/sake_request/docs/usage.md

 # Sake Request

-Is a python package that offers an API to help user to interogate sake.
+`sake_request` is a python package that offers an API to help user to interogate sake.

 It's a wrapper around duckdb and thriller functions, so if sake_request doesn't meet your needs, feel free to draw inspiration from it.